sowmyadsl/Restaurant-api/README.md

 Users can access:
 * GET requests for restaurants.
 * POST, PATCH, PUT, DELETE requests restaurants.
+* GET random restaurant.

 Scopes:
 * Filters by name.

 End Points:

-GET http://localhost:3000/restaurants/:id will show an individual restaurant by :id POST http://localhost:3000/restaurants will post a new restaurant.
+GET http://localhost:3000/v1/restaurants/:id will show an individual restaurant by :id POST http://localhost:3000/v1/restaurants will post a new restaurant.
-PUT http://localhost:3000/restaurants/:id will update a restaurant.
+PUT http://localhost:3000/v1/restaurants/:id will update a restaurant.
-DELETE http://localhost:3000/restaurants/:id will delete a restaurant with corresponding :id GET http://localhost:3000/restaurants?name=daniel Inc will search the name of the restaurant and return the result.
+DELETE http://localhost:3000/v1/restaurants/:id will delete a restaurant with corresponding :id GET http://localhost:3000/v1/restaurants?name=daniel Inc will search the name of the restaurant and return the result.
-GET http://localhost:3000/random will display a random restaurant
+GET http://localhost:3000/v1/random will display a random restaurant

 This README would normally document whatever steps are necessary to get the application up and running.